JosePineiro/MozJpeg-wrapper/README.md

 Exposes decoding API, encoding API and information API via turbojpeg-compatible API info for any JPEG file).
 In the future I'll update to expose more advanced Decoding API.

 The wrapper is in safe managed code in one class.
-No need for external dll except turbojpeg_x32.dll and turbojpeg_x64.dll (included v3.2).
-The wrapper work in 32, 64 bit or ANY system (automatic select the apropiate library.
+No need for external dll except turbojpeg_x86.dll and turbojpeg_x64.dll (included v3.2).
+The wrapper work in 32, 64 bit or ANY system (automatic select the apropiate library).

 The code is fully commented and includes a simple example for using the wrapper.